WeatherCat is weather station software for Macintosh computers. WeatherCat is designed to work with the following hardware-based weather stations:

 - WeatherHawk stations equipped with an IP server module.

-- Scrollable and synchronised graphs/daily data/satellite imagery with direct access to any date in your database (just enter the date you want to view)
+- Scrollable and synchronised graphs/daily data with direct access to any date in your database

 - Comprehensive reports – recent, daily, monthly, annual.
 Daily and monthly reports are saved as PDF’s to disk, email option available